M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/README.md

 ### Recommendation
 - There is a large difference in all of the components between rural areas and urban areas with suburban areas between the two.
-- There are 3 recommendations to try to bring the rural and suburban areas up to the great stats seen in the urban areas.
+- There are 3 recommendations to try to bring the rural and suburban areas up to the great stats seen in the urban areas:

-  1) While urban areas inherently have a larger population, more shops and restaurants, and promotes more ride sharing, making the ride sharing more accessible by employing more drivers in rural and suburban areas could increase the number of rides.
+1. While urban areas inherently have a larger population, more shops and restaurants, and promotes more ride sharing, making the ride sharing more accessible by employing more drivers in rural and suburban areas could increase the number of rides.
 When less drivers are available, people tend to not rely on the service because it is harder to get a ride when they need it.
 Hiring more drivers would reduce wait times in getting the ride.
-  2) Providing more advertising, especially in rural areas, would also be helpful, because in rural areas people may be less familiar with ride share services or that their city has one.
+2. Providing more advertising, especially in rural areas, would also be helpful, because in rural areas people may be less familiar with ride share services or that their city has one.
-  3) Reducing the fare price for rural and suburban areas would also encourage people to use these services.
-In urban areas, where it is harder to find parking, ride sharing can be charged a premium.
-A reduced price for less populous areas would promote more buisiness.
+3. Reducing the fare price for rural and suburban areas would also encourage people to use these services.
+In urban areas, where it is harder to find parking, ride sharing can be charged at a premium.
+A reduced price for less populous areas would promote more business.